Stabilizing black-box model selection with the inflated argmax: Experiments

 as a function of $\delta \in [0,1]$ to highlight variation across trials with different random seeds (shown in \cref{fig:results-LV} and \cref{fig:reg_results}).
 Curves higher on the plot are better in the sense that the corresponding method achieves model selection stability $\delta$ (\cref{def:stability}) for a larger fraction of trials, and our primary interest is in small $\delta$ (i.e., high stability).

 We additionally compute utility-weighted accuracy, inspired by \citet{Zaffalon2012}, using

-where $m^*$ is the ``true" data generating model in the synthetic experiments.
+where $m^*$ is the ``true'' data generating model in the synthetic experiments.
 This measure down-weights the accuracy by the number of models returned $|\hat M_j|$.
+For example, if $|\hat M|= 1$, and the true model is contained in $\hat M$ (i.e., $m^* \in \hat M)$, then both the accuracy and the utility-weighted accuracy are 100\%.
+However, if $|\hat M|=1,000$ and $m^*\in \hat M$, the accuracy is 100\%, but the utility-weighted accuracy is $0.1\%$.
+The utility-weighted accuracy measure aims to identify returned model sets that are both accurate and interpretable, and we argue that a smaller number of returned models is more interpretable.
 This metric is used to compare methods in the center column of \cref{fig:results-LV}.